nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/addons/cluster-autoscaler.md

 icon = "fa-solid fa-up-right-and-down-left-from-center"
 +++

-By leveraging CAPI cluster lifecycle hooks, this handler deploys [Cluster Autoscaler] on the new cluster at the `AfterControlPlaneInitialized` phase.
+By leveraging CAPI cluster lifecycle hooks, this handler deploys [Cluster Autoscaler] on the management cluster for every Cluster at the `AfterControlPlaneInitialized` phase.Unlike other addons, the Cluster Autoscaler is deployed on the management cluster because it also interacts with the CAPI resources to scale the number of Machines.
+The Cluster Autoscaler Pod will not start on the management cluster until the CAPI resources are [pivoted][Pivot] to that management cluster.

+> Note the Cluster Autoscale controller needs to be running for any scaling operations to occur,
+> just updating the min and max size annotations in the Cluster object will not be enough.
+> You can however manually change the number of replicas by modifying the MachineDeployment object directly.

 Deployment of Cluster Autoscaler is opt-in via the  [provider-specific cluster configuration]({{< ref ".." >}}).